bennidi/mbassador/README.md

 <h2>Credits</h2>
-The initial inspiration for creating this component came from looking at Google Guava's event bus implementation.
-Since it did not provide all the features we needed in our project, I decided to create my own implementation.
-It matured to be quite a feature rich and yet very efficient and performant implementation.
+The initial inspiration for creating this component came from trying out Google Guava's event bus implementation.
+I liked the simplicity of its design and I do trust the developers at Google a lot, so I was happy to find that they also provided an event bus system.
+The main reason it proved to be unusable for our scenario was that it uses strong references to the listeners such that every object has to be explicitly deregistered.
+This was difficult in our Spring managed environment.
+Finally, I decided to create a custom implementation, which then matured to be stable, extensibel and yet very efficient and well performing.

 I want to thank the development team from friendsurance (www.friendsurance.de) for their support and feedback on the bus implementation and the management of friendsurance for allowing me to publish the component as an open source project.